When Does a Coworking Space Stop Working for My Business?

 In Singapore, monthly pricing for a hot-desk per head in a co-working space in District 1 is approximately S$600+ monthly.
 You could do the simple math- compare the total co-working office rental cost (include meeting room booking fees) against renting your own space, one-time cost such as furniture purchase and renovation and monthly operating cost like utilities, internet, cleaning and possible ad-hoc maintenance.
 Else, submit your basic headcount information and get a cost comparison of renting coworking space vs your own office space.

 For solo-workers such as freelancers, independent contractors or regional sales people, renting a desk in a coworking space can be economical with added benefit of a built-in community.
 Coworking is also ideal while your still-small company is in flux.
 The month-to-month commitment offers flexibility as your team grows or business needs change.

 However, you’ll likely outgrow shared space as you expand.
-Then it’s time to consider spaces with private rooms or your own space, with more predictable and consistent cash flow in order to support rent for a market norm of a 3 year lease.
+Then it’s time to consider spaces with private rooms or your own space, with more predictable and consistent cash flow in order to support rent for a market norm of a 2 to 3 year lease.